Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/shading.rst

    `introduced in 2.42 <https://www.blender.org/development/release-logs/blender-242/material-features/>`__,
    see also settings for strand rendering in the menu further down and in the Particle System menu.
 Cubic Interpolation
    Use cubic interpolation for diffuse values.
-Enhances the contrast between light areas and shadowed areas
+Enhances the contrast between light areas and shadowed areas.

    .. list-table::